bioinformatics-core-shared-training/crukci-cluster-transition/session5-advanced.md

 Once our reads have been aligned against the genome, we need to identify regions of enrichment (peaks).
 There are a variety of tools available for calling peaks: SICER, MACS2, EPIC, Enriched Domain Detector (EDD), BayesPeak etc. Here we will use MACS2.

 Different  types of ChIP data have differently shaped  peaks.
 Generally, TF peaks are narrow, whilst epignomic data, such as histone marks, can be narrow, broad, or a mixture of both.
 It is important to use a peak caller that is appropriate for the peak type being sought.
 MACS2 has both narrow and broad modes and so is widely applicable.

 When calling peaks for a sample it is also necessary to provide an appropriate input (control) sample.
 This is a negative control that will allow the peak caller to estimate the background signal.
 Some peak callers will work without an input sample but this is **not** recommended.

 - MACS2 can be downloaded [here](https://github.com/taoliu/MACS)
-- Our installed version is located here **....**
+- Our installed version is located here **...** (not yet installed)
 - Add this tool onto your path `ln -s /home/bioinformatics/software/... ~/bin/.`
 - Running it:
 	- Make a directory for the output files `mkdir macs`